svanteschubert/ausdigital-bill/docs/Billing-Documents-SYN.md

-# UBL JSONBilling Document Specifications
+# UBL Syntax 2.0 Billing Document Specifications

 The billing process is supported by the invoice document (six variants) and the response document (four status codes) as described in the [billing process](Billing-Process.md) model.
 This page specifies the required invoice and response document models.